Your Ultimate Guide to an Exit Interview (Examples)

 After adequate planning, choose someone with a general understanding of the core purpose of the exit interview.
 Try to appoint some neutral members from the human resources department to conduct the employee exit interview because they can provide an unbiased environment and lets the employees share their thoughts openly.
-They can also take effective action due to the feedback they procure during the exit interview.
+They can also take effective action due to the constructive feedback they procure during the exit interview.

 A recent Harvard Business Review study shares the breakdown of interviewers;